-- 1 Wrong side of fabric

-- 2 Basting

-- 3 Edge of fabric

-- Attach blind hem foot "R".

-- Select a stitch.

-- Remove the flat bed attachment and make free-arm sewing possible.

-- For details on free-arm sewing, refer to "Using a free-arm style" (page 33).

-- Slide the part that you wish to sew onto the arm, make sure that the fabric feeds correctly, and then start sewing.
+- Remove the flat bed attachment and make free-arm sewing possible. - For details on free-arm sewing, refer to "Using a free-arm style" (page 34). - Slide the part that you wish to sew onto the arm, make sure that the fabric feeds correctly, and then start sewing.

-1) Arm

-Position the fabric with the edge of the folded hem against the guide of the presser foot, and then lower the presser foot lever.
+- 1 Arm - Position the fabric with the edge of the folded hem against the guide of the presser foot, and then lower the presser foot lever.

-- 1 Wrong side of fabric
+- (1) Wrong side of fabric

 - 2 Fold of hem

 - 3 Guide

 - Adjust the stitch width until the needle slightly catches the fold of the hem.